-For over 45 years, URC has sought to combine the idealism of academic research with the pragmatism necessary in the real world.
+For 50 years, URC has sought to combine the idealism of academic research with the pragmatism necessary in the real world.
 URC took its name from the founding partners, university professors who brought together talented people from the academic and scientific communities to address challenges of the 1960s and 1970s such as Head Start, hospital modernization, alcohol and drug abuse, and model cities.
 In 1968, URC established a non-profit affiliate, the Center for Human Services (CHS), to link more directly with community services in the US.

 |URC started working on international health projects |